-For one, it keeps your bank account in better shape.
-Then, too it helps with predicting future revenue and also serves as a motivator.
-A case can also be made that it reduces one’s stress levels, as we’re not sweating in search of that next project.
+For one, it keeps your bank account in good shape.
+Plus, it helps you predict future revenue and serves as a motivator.
+A case can also be made that it reduces stress.
+You’ll avoid becoming desperate for that next project to come along.

 Charity Website Projects

 Many businesses offer discounts to non-profit organizations.
 For example, everyone from internet providers to banks provides money-saving deals.
 Some see it as a moral obligation.
 Others may look at it as a chance to gain some positive publicity.

 For web designers, especially solo entrepreneurs, it can be more complicated.
 We don’t have the financial resources of bigger companies.
 Deep discounts can disrupt our revenue stream.

 There is room for compromise, however.
 Perhaps discounts could be reserved for causes that are close to your heart.
 A local charity with a tight budget is a prime example.
 A food bank, a homeless shelter, or an animal rescue are possibilities.